binaryphile/concorde/README.md

 [StackOverflow], the [Bash Hacker's Wiki] and to a lesser extent [GreyCat's Wiki], as well as my own personal stylings with bash.

+**NOTE: This readme is currently out-of-date - to see the current status of capabilities, look at the tests in `shpec/` and the examples in `examples/`.**

+I will be updating the documentation as soon as possible.

 Goals
 =====